 Basically, the temperatures on Adriatic also vary from north to south.
 In northern parts (Istria, Kvarner) it can be extremely hot during summer months with almost no winds and average 2 or 3 strong thunderstorms a month.
 More to the south, a passing summer storm is less likely.
 Plus, there is always constant moderate wind blowing in Dalmatia in July and August.

-As the temperature in Spring rises, so does the sea temperature.
+As the temperatures during the spring rise, so does the sea temperature.
+In September is quite the opposite; the air can get cooler after a day or two of bora wind, while the sea temperature drop is quite insignificant.
 Anchoring in a secluded cove is a perfect opportunity to take a dive in a crystal water.
 It is advised to always check the Croatian maritime meteorological reports for small crafts to avoid unnecessary surprises while sailing.

 HIGHER TEMPERATURES AND ALWAYS ENOUGH WIND IN SUMMER

 If you are sensitive to heat, then you should consider taking your trip in April, May, September or October.
 Air temperature during the daytime in April and May can easily reach over 25 (77F).
 However, the sea temperature is still a bit cold 15-20 (68F).

 Best season to set sails is from the middle of June until middle September.
 The mercury is at consistent 30 (87F) degrees, often peaking well into the 40's (104F).
 Pushing towards Autumn, temperatures drop to the mild 25-30 (77-86F).
 The sea until the end of October can still hold the temperatures high above 20 (70F) degrees.